Thank you for visiting my personal blog! I am here to help you to start or enhance your SEO career.

 - Tracking and Analytics

-A good example how to set priorities is having a new SEO project where the website does not have GA or GSC installed, in this case the tracking and analysis bucket will have the top priority , those tools need to be installed immediately, then KPIs must be discussed in order to set up goals and reporting dashboards in Google Analytics
+A good example how to set priorities is having a new SEO project where the website does not have GA or GSC installed, in this case the tracking and analysis stage will have top priority , those tools need to be installed immediately then KPIs must be discussed in order to set up goals and reporting dashboards in Google Analytics.

 Tools to master:

 Certificates to acquire:

 Daily reading to stay up-to-date with the SEO industry changes

 Training, Courses and Conferences: